GraemeBradbury/animated-potato/Presentations/learning-to-learn.md

 3. Habits using events and locations to trigger learning.
 Maintenance.

-##Finish
+##Finish##
 While learning is a journey that never ends, this talk has to.

 Thank you for listening to my first talk.

 Questions to twitter @graemebradbury

-> In times of change learners inherit the earth; while the learned find themselves beautifully equipped to deal with a world that no longer exists.
+> In times of change learners inherit the earth; while the learned find themselves beautifully equipped to deal with a world that no longer exists. - Eric Hoffer

-> Eric Hoffer
+#MetaPoints
+1. Social psychology is difficult to extract form.
+2. Motivation is about surroundings.
+3. Learning is about engaging with the material.